-- 48. GRECO recommended that yet-to-be-established rules on financing of political parties and electoral campaigns be accompanied by flexible sanctions, for example of an administrative nature, which are effective, proportionate and dissuasive. - 49.
-It is recalled that this recommendation was not implemented in the Sixth Interim Compliance Report as the legal situation remained unchanged since the adoption of the Evaluation Report. - 50.
-The authorities of Denmark reiterate that, currently, they do not plan to implement this recommendation.
+48. GRECO recommended that yet-to-be-established rules on financing of political parties and electoral campaigns be accompanied by flexible sanctions, for example of an administrative nature, which are effective, proportionate and dissuasive.

-51. GRECO notes that this recommendation is closely related to recommendation viii.
+- 49. It is recalled that this recommendation was not implemented in the Second Compliance Report as the legal situation remained unchanged since the adoption of the Evaluation Report. - 50.
+The authorities of Denmark maintain their position while explaining that the matter has been reconsidered by the Committee on Transparency of Party Funding that, currently, they do not plan to implement this recommendation. - 51.
+GRECO notes that this recommendation is closely related to recommendation viii.
 It regrets the absence of any progress and concludes that recommendation ix remains not implemented.